scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 It includes the following components:

-- `SignedMessage`: The signed component of an AS entry.
+- `SignedMessage`: The AS entry signed component.
 - `PathSegmentUnsignedExtensions`: Optional unsigned PCB extensions, further described in [](#pcb-ext).

 ~~~